VITALS Board of Directors

 Meet the Board

-If you would like more information about becoming a VITALS board member, please feel free to send an email to board@vitals.ca to show your interest.
+If you would like more information about becoming a Vitals board member, please feel free to send an email to board@vitals.ca to show your interest.

 Andrew Brown